paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 ### Configure GitHub Linguist

 **Note:** These Linguist configuration steps affect how language stats are displayed *only on public* repositories.
-Skip them for private repositories.
+Skip these steps for private repositories.

 #### Exclude Generated HTML from GitHub Repo Stats